 - Choose your configuration:

-- Region: Pick something geographically close (London or Singapore from Thailand both work)
+- Region: Pick something geographically close to you (e.g. London or Singapore)

 - Image: Ubuntu 24.04 LTS

-- Size: Regular (shared CPU), 2GB / 1 vCPU ($12/mo) is plenty.
+- Size: Regular (shared CPU), 2GB / 1 vCPU (~£10/mo) is plenty.
 The AI runs in the cloud; the VPS just needs to run the CLI and Syncthing

 - Authentication: SSH Key (we'll set this up next)